Stats: 34, 5’10”, brown/blue, London

 A few days later, I am on my way to another date when I get a text from The Guy out of the blue telling me there was a family tragedy at the weekend and that he hopes we can pick things up again.
 I’m wary, but I have to give him the benefit of the doubt.
 Even though he didn’t contact me at all after my last text, I suppose if something bad happened, he couldn’t help it.
 He offers to buy me dinner and I agree.
 He then calls me but I am with the other date so don’t answer.
 His message suggests meeting near his work on Bond Street.

-When I get home, I notice that he has added me as a favourite.
-And his username is different.
+When I get home, I notice that he has added me as a ‘favourite’ – the system the dating site uses for you to show your interest in someone.
+And, oddly, his username is different.
 I already was a favourite, so am confused.
-I text him to ask why and he said there was something wrong with his account so he lost them all.
+I text him to ask why he’s done this and he said there was something wrong with his account so he lost all his previous favourites.
 Hmmm.
 OK.

 The night before our re-arranged date, I’m at a barbecue and he texts once more.
 I notice that when he replies, his answers seem to mirror what I’ve said to him: I’m drinking too much champagne, while he’s drinking too much Sancerre; I’ve got an 8.30 conference call the next day, while he’s got an 8.30 meeting.
+It’s like he’s trying to force a rapport.
+I wonder why he’s trying so hard.
 Then, out of the blue, he calls me.
 We chat for 5–10 minutes and, I have to say, the signs are good.
 He jokes how he’s worried that I’m going to stand him up this time and I joke that I may not be bothered enough to turn up.
 The tone is flirtatious, our humour is very much aligned and, again, I feel fairly positive about the date to come.
 At the very least, he’ll probably end up being a friend.

 After work the next day, I head to our meeting point outside Bond Street tube with a strange feeling that things aren’t going to be straightforward.
 I arrive on time and begin to wait.
 After five minutes, I decide to text.
 It’s 6.35, and he could be delayed, but if it were me who had stood him up the week before, I’d have made the extra effort to get there early.
 I send the text: